MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ms.collection: M365-identity-device-management
 ---

-# Automatically enroll iOS/iPadOS devices with Apple's Automated Device Enrollment
+# Automatically enroll iOS/iPadOS devices by using Apple's Automated Device Enrollment

 > [!IMPORTANT]
-> Apple recently changed from using the Apple Device Enrollment Program (DEP) to Apple Automated Device Enrollment (ADE).
-Intune is in the process of updating the Intune user interface to reflect that.
-Until such changes are complete, you'll continue to see *Device Enrollment Program* in the Intune portal.
-Wherever that is shown, it now uses Automated Device Enrollment.
+> Apple recently changed from using the Apple Device Enrollment Program (DEP) to using Apple Automated Device Enrollment (ADE).
+Microsoft Intune is in the process of updating the Intune user interface to reflect that change.
+Until these changes are complete, you'll continue to see *Device Enrollment Program* in the Intune portal.
+Wherever you see references to DEP, Intune now uses Automated Device Enrollment.

 You can set up Intune to enroll iOS/iPadOS devices purchased through Apple's [Automated Device Enrollment (ADE)](https://deploy.apple.com).
 Automated Device Enrollment lets you enroll large numbers of devices without ever touching them.
 Devices like iPhones, iPads, and MacBooks can be shipped directly to users.
-When the user turns on the device, Setup Assistant, which includes the typical out-of-box-experience for Apple products, runs with preconfigured settings and the device enrolls into management.
+When a user turns on the device, Setup Assistant, which includes the typical out-of-box-experience for Apple products, runs with preconfigured settings and the device enrolls into management.

-To enable ADE, you use both the Intune and [Apple Business Manager (ABM)](https://business.apple.com/) or [Apple School Manager (ASM)](https://school.apple.com/) portals.
-A list of serial numbers or a purchase order number is required so you can assign devices to Intune for management in either Apple portal.
-You create ADE enrollment profiles in Intune containing settings that are applied to devices during enrollment.
-ADE can't be used with a [device enrollment manager](device-enrollment-manager-enroll.md) account.
+To enable ADE, you use the Intune portal and either the [Apple Business Manager (ABM)](https://business.apple.com/) portal or the [Apple School Manager (ASM)](https://school.apple.com/) portal.
+In either Apple portal, you need a list of serial numbers or a purchase order so you can assign devices to Intune for management.
+You create ADE enrollment profiles in Intune.
+These profiles contain settings that are applied to devices during enrollment.
+ADE can't be used with a [Device Enrollment Manager](device-enrollment-manager-enroll.md) account.

 > [!NOTE]
-> ADE sets device configurations that can't necessarily be removed by the end user.
-Therefore, before using ADE, the device must be wiped to return it to an out-of-box (new) state.
+> ADE sets device configurations that can't necessarily be removed by end users.
+Therefore, before ADE is used, the device must be wiped to return it to an out-of-box (new) state.
 For more information, see [Deployment guide: Enroll iOS and iPadOS devices](../fundamentals/deployment-guide-enrollment-ios-ipados.md).

-If you experience any sync issues during this process, you can check for resolution options at [Troubleshoot iOS/iPadOS device enrollment problems](https://docs.microsoft.com/troubleshoot/mem/intune/troubleshoot-ios-enrollment-errors#error-messages).
+If you experience sync problems during the enrollment process, you can look for solutions at [Troubleshoot iOS/iPadOS device enrollment problems](https://docs.microsoft.com/troubleshoot/mem/intune/troubleshoot-ios-enrollment-errors#error-messages).

-## Automated Device Enrollment and the Company Portal
+## Automated Device Enrollment and Company Portal

-ADE enrollments aren't compatible with the app store version of the Company Portal app.
+ADE enrollments aren't compatible with the App Store version of the Company Portal app.
 You can give users access to the Company Portal app on an ADE device.
-You may want to provide this access to let users choose which corporate apps they wish to use on their device, to use modern authentication to complete the enrollment process, or to provide a staged enrollment in which the device is enrolled and receives device policies prior to a user authenticating in the Company Portal.
+You might want to provide this access for one of the following reasons:
+- To let users choose which corporate apps they want to use on their devices
+- To use modern authentication to complete the enrollment process
+- To provide a staged enrollment in which the device is enrolled and receives device policies before users authenticate in Company Portal

-To enable modern authentication during enrollment, push the app to the device using **Install Company Portal with VPP** (Volume Purchase Program) in the ADE profile.
+To enable modern authentication during enrollment, push the app to the device by using **Install Company Portal with VPP** (Volume Purchase Program) in the ADE profile.
 For more information, see [Automatically enroll iOS/iPadOS devices with Apple's ADE](device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

-To enable the Company Portal to update automatically and provide the Company Portal app on devices already enrolled with ADE, deploy the Company Portal app through Intune as a required Volume Purchase Program (VPP) app with an [Application Configuration policy](../apps/app-configuration-policies-use-ios.md) applied.
-Deploy the Company Portal app through Intune as a required VPP app with an Application Configuration policy to enable Device Staging, where a device is fully enrolled and receives device policies prior to the addition of a user affinity as well.
+To enable Company Portal to update automatically and provide the Company Portal app on devices already enrolled with ADE, deploy the Company Portal app through Intune as a required VPP app with an [application configuration policy](../apps/app-configuration-policies-use-ios.md) applied.
+Deploy the Company Portal app in this way to enable Device Staging.
+With Device Staging, a device is fully enrolled and receives device policies before the addition of a user affinity.

 ## What is supervised mode?

 Apple introduced supervised mode in iOS/iPadOS 5.
-An iOS/iPadOS device in supervised mode can be managed with more controls, such as block screen capture and block installing apps from App Store.
-As such, it's especially useful for corporate-owned devices.
+An iOS/iPadOS device in supervised mode provides more management control, like blocking of screen captures and blocking of the installation of apps from App Store.
+So it's especially useful for corporate-owned devices.
 Intune supports configuring devices for supervised mode as part of ADE.

 Support for unsupervised ADE devices was deprecated in iOS/iPadOS 11.
-In iOS/iPadOS 11 and later, ADE configured devices should always be supervised.
-The ADE *is_supervised* flag will be ignored with iOS/iPadOS 13.0 and later.
-All iOS/iPadOS devices with version 13.0 and later are automatically supervised when enrolled with automated device enrollment.
+In iOS/iPadOS 11 and later, ADE-configured devices should always be supervised.
+The ADE *is_supervised* flag will be ignored on iOS/iPadOS 13.0 and later.
+All iOS/iPadOS devices with version 13.0 and later are automatically supervised when enrolled with Automated Device Enrollment.

 <!--
 **Steps to enable enrollment programs from Apple**